oracle/truffleruby/bench/benchmark-interface/README.md

 #### Simple looping

 Simple looping does the simplest thing possible and runs your benchmark in a loop printing the iterations per second as it goes.
-By default it runs for 10s, printing the time every second, but you can use options like `--time 60` to run for 60 seconds, and `--freq 0.1` to print ten times a second.
+By default, it runs for 10s, printing the time every second, but you can use options like `--time 60` to run for 60 seconds, and `--freq 0.1` to print ten times a second.